Discrete symmetries control mechanical response in parallelogram-based origami: Rigidly foldable ground states of four-parallelogram origami

 where the inner product $\lvert x \rvert = \min ( x, 2 \pi - x )$ is the geodesic length of the corresponding great circle taking $x$ to always be positive valued.
-Hence we have two distinct cases: the same sector angle pair determines both bounds or each sector angle pair determines a single bound.
-In the former this corresponding dihedral angle's domain contains both the opened state $\pi$ and the closed state $0$ (and hence also $2\pi$ implying the configuration space is a non-contractible loop.
-Moreover since the constraints are multi-valued this implies the two solutions form two independent loops.
-On the other hand if each dihedral angle's domain only contains $0$ or $\pi$ then these two solutions join to form a single contractible loop in the configuration space.
-In special cases both pairs simultaneously bound the diagonal so that the vertex is flat-foldable (in the generalized sense that two of the four dihedral angles may still be $\pi$) or developable.
+Hence, there are two distinct cases: the same sector angle pair determines both bounds or each sector angle pair determines a single bound.
+In the former, the corresponding dihedral angle's domain contains both the opened state $\pi$ and the closed state $0$ (and hence also $2\pi$ implying the configuration space is a non-contractible loop.
+In the latter, the corresponding dihedral angle's domain contains only contains $0$ or $\pi$ so that these two solutions join to form a single contractible loop in the configuration space.
+In special cases, both pairs simultaneously bound the diagonal so that the vertex is flat-foldable (in the generalized sense that two of the four dihedral angles may still be $\pi$) or developable.